 PROS & CONS

 - Pixel-based tracking is very simple and easy to place.
-You don’t need any kind of programmatic knowledge for setting a pixel.
+You don’t need any kind of programmatic knowledge to set a pixel.
 In the S2S tracking, parameters are passed through URL, so it is very important to pass & record the correct parameters.

 - If any user cleans up cookies and browser cache the cookie stored by the pixel will be removed and the conversion will not be registered while in S2S there is no need to save cookies.